 TrustRank refers to a ranking factor that permits Google to determine how a web page should be ranked.
 Of course, Google considers many other factors, not just a website’s trustworthiness.

-However, your focus should be whether you should trust a link to positively impact your website’s search rankings.
+However, your focus should be on whether you trust a link to impact your website’s search rankings positively.
 Trust depends on links.

 Your TrustRank depends on the backlinks leading to your website.
 In the past, PageRank was the best metric for the quality of a backlink.
 However, TrustRank has now become the best metric.
 Google will not penalize any website that it trusts.